oasis-open/odata-rapid/docs/spec/rapid-pro.md

 # Resource containment hierarchy

 A RAPID service has one top level container of resources (the entitycontainer).
 The entitycontainer contains all other resources of the service.
 Every RAPID resource is contained in exactly one container.
+Each container may contain other containers.
 Entitysets and Singletons are subcontainers of the entitycontainer.
 Entitysets represent a container that contains a collection of zero of more resources.
 A singleton is a container of at most one resource.
-A  singleton or entityset may be declared explicitely in the context of an entitycontainer, or may be declared implicity in the declaraion of a containment navigationproperty.
+A singleton or entityset may be declared explicitly in the context of an entitycontainer, or may be declared implicitly in the declaraion of a containment navigationproperty.

 In RAPID responses, the @context property identifies the container of the returned resource.